nix-community/infra/README.md

 We provide x86 and aarch64 linux CI via these systems:

 - `Hercules` - https://hercules-ci.com/github/nix-community
+  - To enable hercules builds go to `https://hercules-ci.com/github/nix-community/$REPO` and click "Build this repository".

 - `Hydra` - https://hydra.nix-community.org
   - To enable hydra builds add a new project in this [file](terraform/hydra-projects.tf).